For two decades, we have helped over 10,000 families stay stronger, longer.

 1991 to 1995

-- Robin Hood helps TFC acquire 5th floor space at 66 Reade
+- Robin Hood helps The Family Center acquire 5th floor space at 66 Reade Street in Manhattan

 - Creation of The Family Center as a program of the Medical and Health Research Association of NYC, Inc. (now Public Health Solutions)